moumitaghanti/PlatformScience_Sales_Analysis/README.md

 Total Sales by month is calculated by Group by.
 A Bar chart is generated for visualization.

 Total Sales per zipcode is calculated by Group by and pivot table.
 A Bar chart is generated for visualization.
+Since there are many zipcodes, the chart is very populated.
+Filtering the dedicated zipcodes and then creating the charts would increase the performance.

 A field is created to differenciate the Teaching vs Non Teaching Hospital type based on the field Teaching_Hospital_ID blank or not.